AEW Dynamite preview: Loaded lineup for Wednesday's show - Pro Wrestling Dot Net

 -Swerve Strickland vs. Hangman Page for a shot at the AEW World Championship at AEW Revolution

--Ricky Starks and Big Bill vs. Darby Allin and Sting for the AEW Tag Team Titles
+-Ricky Starks and Big Bill vs. Darby Allin and Sting in a tornado match for the AEW Tag Team Titles

+-AEW Women’s Champion Toni Storm vs. Red Velvet in an eliminator match

 -Konosuke Takeshita vs. Chris Jericho